 - Do not intentionally harm the experience or usefulness of the service to others, including degradation of services & denial of service attacks.

-- You will not disclose the reported vulnerability to others until we’ve had reasonable time to address it
+- Do not disclose the reported vulnerability to others until we’ve had reasonable time to address it.

-- You must be the first to report a valid bug in order to be eligible for bounty.
+- You must be the first to report the issue in order to be eligible for bounty.

 - Denial of Service attacks

-- Descriptive error messages or headers (e.g. Stack Traces, application or server errors, banner grabbing)
+- Descriptive error messages or headers (e.g. Stack Traces, banner grabbing)